Marsha Duncan, MPH

 Marsha Duncan, MPH, is a dedicated public health professional with a Master of Public Health from Montclair State University, specializing in health education, promotion, and advocacy.
 She is committed to advancing health equity, social justice, and community well-being through evidence-based initiatives that address social determinants of health.
 Marsha has cultivated a strong foundation in program development, patient advocacy, and community engagement, equipping her with the expertise to design and implement impactful public health interventions.

 Currently serving as a Prevention Consultant at NJ4S Bergen in Bergen County, New Jersey, Marsha applies her skills in program facilitation, health education, and advocacy to strengthen community health initiatives.
 Her professional experience spans roles in public health education, healthcare administration, and certified medical assistance, demonstrating her versatility and dedication to improving health outcomes across diverse populations.
-She is also experienced in international public health, having completed an internship in Mali focused on community-based health strategies.
+She is also experienced in international public health, having completed an internship with a public health organization based in Mali that focused on community-based health strategies.

 Marsha is passionate about contributing to public health initiatives that enhance access to care, reduce disparities, and foster equitable outcomes.
 Open to opportunities in health equity, program coordination, community health, and healthcare administration, she leverages her multilingual abilities in Patois and Spanish to engage diverse communities effectively.
 With a focus on continuous learning and advocacy, Marsha remains committed to empowering individuals and communities to make informed health decisions and achieve better overall well-being.